ashlynn4567/Book-Search-Engine/README.md

 ## Description

-This is my nineteenth challenge assignment for the University of Oregon Coding Bootcamp 2022.
+Book Search Engine is a site in which users can search for any book title or author, and search results containing their query will appear below.
 In this project, I integrate a GraphQL API into a fully functioning book engine that was built using the MERN stack, replacing the previous RESTful API.

 ## Deployed Site